-Do not configure IS-IS towards the upstream provider!
+Do not configure OSPFv2 or OSPFv3 towards the upstream provider!
 They are not part of your autonomous system.

 External BGP

 We now configure eBGP with the upstream.
 Again, the configuration on the two transit routers will have already been completed by the instructors, so once configured, the eBGP session should just come up and work.